And Then There Was One (2016 film): Reception

-Trainss Jim Wrinn gave the documentary a positive review, noting that it "sparkles with its depth and appreciation for the subject."
+Trains Jim Wrinn gave the documentary a positive review, noting that it "sparkles with its depth and appreciation for the subject."
 He also said that the film would be a landmark in the history of American railway preservation.

 Norfolk Southern, Tennessee Valley Railroad Museum, and others also provided positive reviews and helped share the free video on social media, where it quickly became popular amongst the railfan community.